-International Field School on Site Formation, Stratigraphy, and Geoarchaeology in Ancient Corinth
+International Field School on Site Formation, Stratigraphy, and Geoarchaeology in the Athenian Agora

-The Malcolm H. Wiener Laboratory for Archaeological Science (ASCSA) in collaboration with the ASCSA Excavations at Ancient Corinth offers a full week-long Field School on Site Formation, Stratigraphy, and Geoarchaeology at Ancient Corinth.
+The Malcolm H. Wiener Laboratory for Archaeological Science (ASCSA) in collaboration with the ASCSA Excavations at the Athenian Agora offers a full week-long Field School on Site Formation, Stratigraphy, and Geoarchaeology in the Athenian Agora.
 Dr. Panagiotis (Takis) Karkanas, director of the Wiener Laboratory and Paul Goldberg, Professorial Research Fellow University of Wollongong, will supervise the intensive field school.
-Registered students will participate in the Corinth excavation and will be involved primarily in interdisciplinary field research focused on archaeological context, geoarchaeology, and material sciences.
-Through field observations, on-site laboratory analysis, and lectures, the students will receive instruction in the study and analysis of archaeological sediments and deposits, as well as gain experience in the recording of stratigraphy, and the understanding site formation processes.
+Registered students will be involved in interdisciplinary field research in the Athenian Agora primarily focused on archaeological context, geoarchaeology, and material sciences.
+Through field observations, laboratory analysis, and lectures, the students will receive instruction in the study and analysis of archaeological sediments and deposits, as well as gain experience in the recording of stratigraphy, and the understanding site formation processes.
 A maximum of 12 students will be accepted for the course.
 Preference is given to advanced students and post-docs with a background in archaeology, and preferably some exposure to the natural sciences as well.

 The cost for Room and Board is 300 euros for the entire week.
 Travel costs to Greece and to the site are not included.

-Textbooks: Practical and Theoretical Geoarchaeology 2006 by Paul Goldberg and Richard I. Macphail (Blackwell) and Microarchaeology 2010 by Stephen Weiner (Cambridge University Press).
+Textbooks: Reconstructing Archaeological sites 2019 by Panagiotis Karkanas and Paul Goldberg (Wiley Blackwell), Practical and Theoretical Geoarchaeology 2006 by Paul Goldberg and Richard I. Macphail (Blackwell) and Microarchaeology 2010 by Stephen Weiner (Cambridge University Press).